courupteddata/python3-rpm/readme.md

 Reasonable.
 Build took about 173.2s and required different flags.
 Resulted in a 812.59MiB image that honestly can be shrunk down if desired.
 The actual built folder for python3 takes up 231MiB.

+Thinking of removing builddep because it relies on the source RPMS which might add to the weight of the image.